 - feeling thirsty all the time and needing to pee often

 - joint pain and stiffness, especially in your fingers

 - shortness of breath

-- swelling of your hands and feet
+- swollen hands and feet

-- an irregular heartbeat (arrhythmia)
+- an irregular heartbeat

-- the testicles getting smaller
+- your testicles getting smaller